tisfeng/Easydict/README_EN.md

 If you are interested in this project, we welcome you to contribute to the project, and we will provide help as much as possible.

-Currently, the project has two main branches, dev and master.
+Currently, the project has two main branches, dev and main.
 The dev branch code is usually the latest, and may contain some features that are under development.
-The master branch code is stable and will be merged with the dev branch code regularly.
+The main branch code is stable and will be merged with the dev branch code regularly.

+In addition, we plan to migrate the project from objc to Swift, and gradually use Swift to write new feature modules in the future, see https://github.com/tisfeng/Easydict/issues/194

 If you think there is room for improvement in the project, or if you have new ideas for features, please submit a PR:

 If the PR is a bug fix or feature implementation for an existing issue, please submit it to the dev branch.

-If the PR is about a new feature or involves UI changes, it is recommended to open an issue first to discuss it, to avoid duplicate or conflicting features.
+If the PR is about a new feature or involves major changes to the UI, it is recommended to open an issue for discussion first to avoid duplicate or conflicting features.

 ## Acknowledgements